cginfinity/ignite-docs-v2/docs/developer-guide/basics/mqtt/subscribeToTopic.md

 ---
 id: subscribe
-title: Subscribe to a topic
+title: Subscribe to a Topic
-sidebar_label: Subscribe to a topic
+sidebar_label: Subscribe to a Topic
 ---

 ## Problem